TheWover/ProcessManager/README.md

 # ProcessManager
 ps-like .NET Assembly for enumerating processes on the current machine or a remote machine (using current token).
 Has the unique feature of telling you whether each process is managed (has the CLR loaded).
-Compatibly with .NET v3.5.
+Compatible with .NET v3.5.

 All enumeration is done with only built-in .NET APIs and PInvoke, rather than any third-party libraries or usage of WMI.